Colorado Foreign Qualification

 Use Mosey to register with the Secretary of State in Colorado.

-Colorado Foreign Qualification for C Corporation, LLC
+Colorado Foreign Qualification for LLC, LLP, Corporation

 You must file a Statement of Foreign Entity Authority (SOFEA) with the Secretary of State if you are "transacting business" in Colorado.
 Like most states, Colorado does not define "transacting business" but provides a list of activities considered not "transacting business."
 Note: Unlike most states, Colorado does not require a Certificate of Good Standing to obtain foreign entity authority.